 WCE Pitch Competition

 The WCE Pitch Competition is designed to give students from across campus an opportunity to pitch their business ideas for the chance to win an award to launch and scale their business and learn and practice their presentation skills.
-The Spring 2025 competition will give out a total of $10K in awards to students for their business ideas and businesses.
+The Fall 2025 competition will give out a total of $10K in awards to students for their business ideas and businesses.

 How to Participate